Mintec Global Locations

 Choluteca

 The agro-industrial powerhouse of southern Honduras, leading in solar energy, shrimp farming, and melon export.
-Located near the Gulf of Fonseca, Choluteca serves as a commercial and manufacturing hub for an agricultural hinterland producing coffee, cotton, melons, cattle, salt, and sugar.
+Located near the Gulf of Fonseca, Choluteca serves as the commercial and manufacturing hub for an agricultural hinterland producing coffee, cotton, melons, cattle, salt, and sugar.
 ESF Seafood, based in Choluteca, pioneered a landmark solar-powered shrimp processing plant achieving carbon neutrality — positioning the city as a leader in agro-industrial sustainability in Central America.
-The city is also a key center for salt production and sugar farming supplying national markets, with growing commercial activity driven by its position as the principal urban center of southern Honduras.
-Digital marketing retainers for agribusinesses in Choluteca typically range from $400-1,000/month.
+The city is also a key center for salt production and sugar farming supplying national markets, with growing commercial activity driven by its position as the principal urban center of southern Honduras and a strategic logistics corridor connecting Honduras, El Salvador, and Nicaragua.
+A major new industrial park (Zip Choluteca) is under development in the Ciudad Valcanes sector — a 300-manzana master-planned complex with manufacturing zones, a bilingual school, and workforce housing — bringing formal manufacturing employment and free-zone investment to the southern region for the first time.
+The city's commercial sector continues to expand with retail chains, banks, and professional services firms opening branches to serve the growing southern corridor economy.
+Digital marketing retainers for agribusinesses and commercial enterprises in Choluteca typically range from $400-1,000/month, with increasing demand from agricultural exporters seeking bilingual websites and e-commerce platforms.

 Solar Energy Shrimp Farming Agriculture